genesiscommunitysuccess/docs/docs/00_fuse/03_features/06_charts.md

 ### Introduction

-With Fuse, we have rich data-driven visualization through chart components.
+With Fuse, we have rich data-driven visualisation through chart components.

 With charts we can:
 - condense our data into easy-to-understand formats